-April 4, 2012 – The National Fire Protection Association (NFPA) has named Marsha Giesler, public education officer of the Downers Grove Fire Department, Downers Grove, Ill., as the 2012 Fire and Life Safety Educator of the Year.
+March 28, 2013 – The National Fire Protection Association (NFPA) has named Tracy Koslowski, public education/information manager of the Drexel Heights Fire District in Tucson, Ariz., as the 2013 Fire and Life Safety Educator of the Year.

 NFPA’s Fire and Life Safety Educator of the Year Award recognizes a fire and life safety educator who works for a local fire department, uses NFPA's materials in consistent and creative ways, demonstrates excellence and innovation in reaching out to the community, and views NFPA as the source for safety information.

-Giesler has implemented fire safety education programs using NFPA materials for more than 20 years and has made Learn Not to Burn Preschool Program®, Risk Watch®, and Remembering When™: A Fire and Fall Prevention Program for Older Adults the cornerstone of her educational outreach.
-NFPA recognizes that educators like Giesler are instrumental in the distribution of NFPA materials and messages, and in keeping their communities safe.
+Koslowski has advanced fire safety education programs using NFPA materials for 20 years, from the time that she was a volunteer at Tucson Fire Department.
+Since 1993, she has taught Learn Not to Burn® lessons in over 140 schools and fervently promoted Fire Prevention Week outreach.
+Along with Learn Not to Burn®, she has implemented Risk Watch®, and Remembering When™: A Fire and Fall Prevention Program for Older Adults programs in her local communities for years.
+NFPA recognizes that educators like Koslowski are instrumental in the distribution of NFPA materials and messages, and in keeping their communities safe.

 About the National Fire Protection Association (NFPA)

 NFPA is a worldwide leader in fire, electrical, building, and life safety.
 The mission of the international nonprofit organization founded in 1896 is to reduce the worldwide burden of fire and other hazards on the quality of life by providing and advocating consensus codes and standards, research, training, and education.
 NFPA develops more than 300 codes and standards to minimize the possibility and effects of fire and other hazards.
 All NFPA codes and standards can be viewed at no cost at www.nfpa.org/freeaccess.